KallosP/Virtual-World/README.md

 ## Event
 ### Description:
-1. Click any tile in the world to trigger the event
+1. Clicking any tile in the world triggers the event.
-2. When the event is triggered, a slime and 1-3 poisoned tiles attempt to spawn (see requirements below)
+2. When the event is triggered, a slime and 1-3 poisoned tiles attempt to spawn (see requirements below).
 3. The only affected entity is the Dude.
-Their movement speed is either increased or decreased (see cases below)
+Their movement speed is either increased or decreased (see cases below).
-4. The new entity is a slime and it should have a jumping animation and be constantly moving to find the nearest tree
+4. The new entity is a slime and it should have a jumping animation and be constantly moving to find the nearest tree.

 ### Visualization:
-- When the user clicks on any tile: a slime attempts to spawn and 1, 2, or 3 grass tiles (in a 5x5 tile area with the clicked position at the center) are affected (poisoned) by the event
+- When the user clicks on any tile: a slime attempts to spawn and 1, 2, or 3 grass tiles (in a 5x5 tile area with the clicked position at the center) are affected (poisoned) by the event.
 - Whenever a Dude leaves a poisoned tile, that tile is turned back to normal effectively "transferring" the poison to the Dude.
-- Whenever a Fairy moves over a poisoned tile, that tile is "cured" and turned back to normal
+- Whenever a Fairy moves over a poisoned tile, that tile is "cured" and turned back to normal.
-- Only grass tiles can become poisoned (flowers, dirt, bridges, etc. cannot be poisoned)
+- Only grass tiles can become poisoned (flowers, dirt, bridges, etc. cannot be poisoned).

 ### Effect:
 This event can have two possible effects only on the Dude: